Reloaded-Project/Reloaded-II/Docs/UpdateSupport.md

 There exists a standalone NuGet Package Converter released as part of Tools.zip alongside Reloaded releases (starting with 1.6.2).
 If you are using CI/CD for your mods, feel free to use this as part of your automatic deployment process.
 ```

-### Github
+### GitHub

 **Support:** A package is considered as "supported" if the file below exists.

-Support for mod updates from Github Releases can be added by copying the `ReloadedGithubUpdater.json` file from the Launcher's `Template` folder the to mod folder.
+Support for mod updates from GitHub Releases can be added by copying the `ReloadedGitHubUpdater.json` file from the Launcher's `Template` folder the to mod folder.

 After copying, you should then edit the file to include the user/organization name, repository and name of the mod archive.